garethtdavies/docker-masterclass/README.md

 ```
 EXPOSE 9854
 ```
-To our Dockerfile (it doesn't matter particularly where for this example, but good practice is near the start of the Dockerfile, after the `FROM` line).
+to our Dockerfile (it doesn't matter particularly where for this example, but good practice is near the start of the Dockerfile, after the `FROM` line).
 (If you wanted to expose a UDP port, you'd simply specify `EXPOSE 9854/udp`.)